-We are offering 1,275,000 shares of common stock, \$0.001 par value per share and warrants to purchase up to an aggregate 637,500 shares of common stock.
-The warrants will have a per share exercise price of \$[] [125% of the public offering price of the common stock].
+We are offering 1,275,000 shares of common stock, 0.001 par value per share and warrants to purchase up to an aggregate 637,500 shares of common stock.
+The warrants will have a per share exercise price of [1] [125% of the public offering price of the common stock].
 The warrants are exercisable immediately and will expire five years from the date of issuance.

-Our common stock is presently quoted on OTC Pink, a quotation service that displays real-time quotes, last-sale prices, and volume information in over-the-counter equity securities, under the symbol "LPSTD".
+Our common stock is presently quoted on OTCQB, a quotation service that displays real-time quotes, last-sale prices, and volume information in over-thecounter equity securities, under the symbol "LPSTD".

 We have applied to have the common stock and warrants listed on The NASDAQ Capital Market under the symbols "MICT" and "MICTW", respectively.
-On March 18, 2013, the last reported sale price for our common stock on the OTC Pink was \$7.90 per share.
+On March 18, 2013, the last reported sale price for our common stock was \$7.90 per share.

 Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page $\underline{9}$ of this prospectus for a discussion of information that should be considered in connection with an investment in our securities.
+See "Risk Factors" beginning on page 9 of this prospectus for a discussion of information that should be considered in connection with an investment in our securities.